Luzefiru/wuwatracker/.github/README.md

 ## Contributing

+We'd love your help in improving the website with features, bug reports, and patches.
+But before doing so, please;

-Please read our [Contributing Guide](./CONTRIBUTING.md) before making an issue or pull request.
+1. Read our [Contributing Guide](./CONTRIBUTING.md) before making an issue or pull request.
+2. [Fork this repository](https://github.com/Luzefiru/wuwatracker/fork) and start working on your own repository before making a pull request.

+### For Feature Requests or Bug Reports

+[Create an issue](https://github.com/Luzefiru/wuwatracker/issues/new/choose) while following the specific templates.

 ## Credits